ecs-org/ecs-docs/admin-manual/_sources/configuration.txt

 ## Configure Appliance

-The Appliance is configured using a yaml confiuration file which can be placed in one of the following locations:
+The Appliance is configured using a yaml configuration file which can be placed in one of the following locations:

-+ absolute filepath set via environment variable ENV_YML
-+ local file at `/app/env.yml`
++ local file at `/app/env.yml` (no-cloud config)
-+ a attached drive with label cidata (cloud-init: no-cloud config)
++ a attached drive with label cidata (cloud-init: no-cloud)
-+ a attached drive with label config-2 (cloud-init: openstack config)
++ a attached drive with label config-2 (cloud-init: openstack)
-+ aws-ec2 (amazon elastic computing cloud) meta-data server
++ aws-ec2 meta-data server (amazon elastic computing cloud)
-+ gce (google compute engine) meta-data server
++ gce meta-data server (google compute engine)

 It will be copied to `/run/active-env.yml` (ramdisk) on each appliance startup.